ptrish12/ohshitgit/en/noswears/tips/09-gitignore-after-push.md

 git push origin BRANCH
 ```

 I'll be honest, I have no idea why IDEs seem to add files at random.
-But it hasn't stopped me from doing `git commit -a` on the regular and committing a bunch of cache files nobody needs to see!
+But it hasn't stopped me from doing `git add .` and `git commit -a` on the regular and committing a bunch of cache files nobody needs to see!